 - Children will identify the book of Exodus as a book of Law (3-6 grades).

-- Children will recognize that God is with us always, in good times and bad.
+- Children will recognize that life is a journey and that God is with us always, in good times and bad.

 - Children will recognize that God helps us with problems.